All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Mile (mile) — Latin mille passus, a thousand paces.

-• Gallon (gallon) — a medieval measure for beer and wine, which varied by region.
+• Gallon (gallon) — a medieval measure for beer and wine that varied by region.

 • Pound (pound) and ounce (ounce) — from Latin libra and uncia, units of weight from Roman times.